Basic Usage

 cd nomadic

-Inside of the workspace, you should see the following folders:
+Inside the workspace, you should see the following folders:

 beds |